Graygzou/graygzou-personal-blog/content/en/posts/tutorials/_index.md

 ---
 title: Tutorials
 description: Who never wish to create a MMORPG in 5 minutes?
 Or even become a Unity3D master without opening the editor?
-This is the place to be.
+This is where the fun begins!
 godocref:
 date: 2017-02-01
 publishdate: 2017-02-01